LabKey/labkey-ui-components/packages/domainproperties/README.md

 ### version ???
 *Released*: ???
-* Package patch update for changes to @glass/base v???
+* Use some css classes factored out into base for DomainRow and DomainForm

 ### version 0.0.41
 *Released*: 17 October 2019